Fiero Tips and Tricks

 Sail Panels

 Have you ever wondered how that sail panel is held to the body?
-The picture here to the right show an 85 SE with the panel removed.
+The picture here to the right shows an 85 SE with the panel removed.
 I recommend you remove it if you are going to paint your car or if you need to repaint the panel.

-Please note that if you only want to replace the plastic sail panel, it can without removing it from the car.
-Removed the plastic panel by working putty knife at each corner carefully.
+Please note that if you only want to replace the plastic sail panel, it can be done without removing it from the car.
+Remove the plastic panel by working a putty knife at each corner carefully.
 It will start to lift and crack, and break off.
 Just work carefully.
 Once the quarter panel is removed, use 3M General Purpose Adhesive Cleaner (PN 051135-08984) to remove the old double-sided tape.
 Clean the panel well and then replace the tape (3M PN 05131-06384) and install the new plastic sail panel.

 Removing the Sail Panel